 - DNA.

-In order to prove factual innocence, the petitioner has the initial burden of proof to show that there was no reasonable cause for an arrest.
+In order to prove factual innocence, you have the initial burden of proof to show that there was no reasonable cause for an arrest.
 Then it is then up to a prosecutor to show that there was, in fact, reasonable cause for the arrest.

 Upon hearing from both sides, a judge then determines: